clowdr-app/clowdr-web-app/README.md

 |`TWILIO_CHAT_SERVICE_SID` | [Chat](https://www.twilio.com/console/chat/services)|
 |`FRONTEND_URL` | http://localhost:3000, for development|

+(Don't press Initialize Conference yet!)

 ### Set up email (Sendgrid) for your test conference

 Clowdr uses Sendgrid to deliver emails to conference participants.
-Please go to [Sendgrid](https://sendgrid.com/), create an account there, and create a Web API, and a key for it.
+Please go to [Sendgrid](https://sendgrid.com/), create an account there (Start for Free), and create a Web API, and a key for it.

+BCP: What is a web api?

 Then add this additional configuration variable in Clowdr: